MalifaciousGames/Sleepy-macros/SELECT macro/readme.md

 # SELECT Macro

-A replacement for the native `<<choice>>` macro which runs code and appends content instead of navigating to passages.
+An alternative for the native `<<choice>>` macro which runs code and appends content instead of navigating to passages.

 &nbsp;